|Height:||300.85+ ft||(91.70+ m)||Elevation:||382 ft (116 m)||GPS Latitude:||41.37011|

-Notes: Artemis is the 14th largest single-stem coast redwood, the 8th largest tree in Prairie Creek Redwoods State Park, and the largest tree in James Irvine Grove.
+Notes: Artemis is the 15th largest tree in Prairie Creek Redwoods State Park and the 2nd largest tree in James Irvine Grove.
 Naturalist Christine A. Aralia named the tree after the Greek Olympian Artemis, goddess of hunting and wilderness, daughter of Zeus.
 Artemis Creek flows through a small cave within the base of the trunk.

-Humboldt State University forestry professor Stephen C. Sillett published a 360-degree panorama of Prairie Creek Redwoods State Park taken from the top of Artemis.
+Cal Poly Humboldt forestry professor Stephen C. Sillett published a 360-degree panorama of Prairie Creek Redwoods State Park taken from the top of Artemis.

 Drive: Artemis is 261 mi (420 km) north of San Francisco near the community of Orick.